Skip to main content

 Self-employed?
 You're not a problem to explain away.

 Whether you take a salary, dividends, or leave money in the company, we know which lenders look at your real earning power — not just line 150 of your tax return.
-2 years of self-employment is enough to qualify with multiple lenders.
+Two years of self-employment is enough to qualify with multiple lenders, and there are documented paths with less.

-2 years self-employedStated-income programsDividend income countsAdds back write-offsBorrow up to 80%Big-6 + alternative options
+2 years self-employedStated-income programsDividend income countsAdds back write-offsInsured to 90% LTVBig-6 + alternative options

 5-star rated| FSRA #13737| 5-min pre-qualification